ProductHealth/producthealth.github.io/api/60-channels.md

 Recording historic values on multiple channels
 ----------------------------------------------

-When recording historic data, you have the choice of specifying the full timestamp on each record or a base time and only the time difference on each record.
-The second solution could reduce the content size as the cost of some calculation.
+When recording historic data, you have to specifying the full timestamp on each record or a base time like this:

-###Recording using full timestamp per record

 {% assign request_method = 'POST' %}
 {% assign request_endpoint = '/organizations/acme/product_types/bat-mobile-model1/products/SN-ABCD-1234/channels' %}